Maliha-Tabassum07/spring-security-basic/README.md

-# Spring security introductory with no database connection.
+# Spring security introductory with no database connection or authentication.
 Only API